zhibailin/MasteringEnglish/14-Learn_To_Sell_Learn_to_Build.md

 Marc Andreessen __was also in this domain__.
 He __may not have had enough confidence in__ his sales skills, but he was the programmer who wrote Netscape Navigator, or __a big chunk of__ it.
 So, I think the real [[giant]]s in any field are the people who can both build and sell.

+> I’d rather teach an engineer marketing than a marketer engineering

+And usually the building is a thing that a sales person can’t pick up later in life. __It requires too much [[focused time]].__